Buddy Holly: Holly in New York

 Santiago accompanied Holly on tours.
 To hide her marriage to Holly, she was presented as the Crickets' secretary.
 She took care of the laundry and equipment set-up and collected the concert revenues.
-Santiago kept the money for the band instead of their habitual transfer to Petty in New Mexico.
-She and her aunt Provi Garcia, an executive in the Latin American music department at Peer-Southern, convinced Holly that Petty was paying the band's royalties from Coral-Brunswick into his own company's account.
-Holly planned to retrieve his royalties from Petty and to later fire him as manager and producer.
-At the recommendation of the Everly Brothers, Holly hired lawyer Harold Orenstein to negotiate his royalties.
+Santiago kept the money for the band instead of its habitual transfer to Petty in New Mexico.

+Although Holly had already begun to become disillusioned with Norman Petty before meeting Santiago, it was through her and her aunt Provi Garcia, an executive in the Latin American music department at Peer-Southern, that he began to fully realize what was going on with his manager, who was paying the band's royalties from Coral-Brunswick into his own company's account.
+Holly planned to retrieve his royalties from Petty and later to fire him as manager and producer.
+At the recommendation of the Everly Brothers, Holly hired lawyer Harold Orenstein to negotiate his royalties -- the Brothers had engaged Orenstein following disputes with their own manager, Wesley Rose.
 The problems with Petty were triggered after he was unable to pay Holly.
 At the time, New York promoter Manny Greenfield reclaimed a large part of Holly's earnings; Greenfield had booked Holly for shows during previous tours.
 The two had a verbal agreement; Greenfield would obtain 5% of the booking earnings.
 Greenfield later felt he was also acting as Holly's manager and deserved a higher payment, which Holly refused.
 Greenfield then sued Holly.
 Under New York law, because Holly's royalties originated in New York and were directed out of the state, the payments were frozen until the dispute was settled.
-Petty then could not complete the transfers to Holly, who considered him responsible for the missing profit.

 In September, Holly returned to Clovis for a new recording session, which yielded "Reminiscing" and "Come Back Baby".
 During the session, he ventured into producing by recording Lubbock DJ Waylon Jennings.
 Holly produced the single "Jole Blon" and "When Sin Stops (Love Begins)" for Jennings.
 Holly became increasingly interested in the New York music, recording, and publishing scene.
 Holly and Santiago settled in Apartment 4H of the Brevoort Apartments, at 11 Fifth Avenue in Greenwich Village, where he recorded a series of acoustic songs, including "Crying, Waiting, Hoping" and "What to Do".
 The inspiration to record the songs is sometimes attributed to the ending of his relationship with McGuire.
+Holly's subsequent song "True Love Ways", on the other hand, was about his relationship with his wife, Maria.

 On October 21, 1958, Holly's final studio session was recorded at the Pythian Temple on West 70th Street (now a luxury condominium).
-Known by Holly fans as "the string sessions", Holly recorded four songs for Coral in an innovative collaboration with the Dick Jacobs Orchestra, an 18-piece ensemble composed of former members of the NBC Symphony Orchestra including saxophonist Boomie Richman.
+Known by Holly fans as "the string sessions", Holly recorded four songs for Coral in an innovative collaboration with an 18-piece ensemble composed of former members of the NBC Symphony Orchestra (including saxophonist Boomie Richman), produced and conducted by Dick Jacobs, Coral-Brunswick's new head of Artists and Repertoire.
+Maria Holly was in attendance.

-The four songs recorded during the 3 1/2-hour session were:
+According to Billy Altman's liner notes to the Geffen/Universal compilation, Buddy Holly: The Definitive Collection, the four songs recorded during the 3 1/2-hour session were: